I can't stop thinking about Hannibal Lecter. And my CPAP.

 I was terrified, and then a screaming alarm went off in my ear.
 I had no idea; the Teletubby interplanetary invader deals with it, but 12 seconds later, the screaming howl filled the room.
 Still clueless, a bit panicked, what was happening, but the Teletubby creature shut it off again, leaving me alone to have Ketamine infused pornographic imaginary examination fantasies that seemed reasonable at the time.

-I won’t tell you what caverns were explored.
-But after I came down, I was told that I had practically broken the blood pressure machine and I might want to get that checked out.
+I won’t tell you what caverns were explored, but after I came down, I was told that I had practically broken the blood pressure machine and might want to get that checked out.

 The depression didn’t change; they said it was like a hard reboot of my brain, but it was more a reboot of my wallet, and the reboot left it $1000 lighter.